input-output-hk/mithril/docs/root/mithril/mithril-protocol/simulation.md

 ## Verify build

-Check that the Mithril Client binary is working fine by running its help
+Check that the Mithril Client binary is working correctly by running its help

 ```bash
 ./mithrildemo -h